-Unlike FRM and FEM monitors, there is no well-established, widely accepted set of data quality indicators for these low-cost sensors because of itstheir new development.
+Unlike FRM and FEM monitors, there is no well-established, widely accepted set of data quality indicators for these low-cost sensors because of its new development.
 However, scientists have begun testing these low-cost sensors to evaluate their performance.
 For example, South Coast Air Quality Management District (SCAQMD) initiated an Air Quality Sensor Performance Evaluation Center (AQ-SPEC) to conduct field and laboratory testing of many available low-cost sensors.
 Similarly, EPA is testing the low-cost sensors with its Sensor Performance Evaluation and Application Research (SPEAR).
-In addition, the District partnered with Sonoma Technology, Incorporated (STI), to conduct a wintertime air toxic study in 2017 using AirBeam low-cost sensors (Sonoma Technology, Inc. 2018).
-The District will use results from this study in conjunction with AQ-SPEC and SPEAR evaluations to establish data quality indicators (DQI) for the low-cost sensors.
+In addition, the District partnered with Sonoma Technology, Incorporated (STI), to conduct a wintertime air toxic study in 2017 using AirBeam low-cost sensors (Sonoma Technology, Inc.).
+The District will use results from this study in conjunction with AQ-SPEC and SPEAR evaluations to establish data quality indicators for the low-cost sensors.

 DQI are values that provide information in determining overall measurement accuracy.
 DQI for FRM and FEM are established through federal regulation and guidance.
-The professional-grade monitors will not be held to FRM/FEMall regulatory monitoring standards, but the FRM/FEM DQIDQI for regulatory monitoring will be used for precision, bias, accuracy, sensitivity, and completeness for the professional-grade monitors.
+The professional-grade monitors will not be held to FRM/FEM standards, but the FRM/FEM DQI will be used for precision, bias, accuracy, sensitivity, and completeness for the professional-grade monitors.
 The DQI may differ among low-cost sensors measuring the same pollutant.
-Unlike the FRM and FEM designated monitors, low-cost sensors are not subject to a uniform set of developmental and testing criteria.
-The sensor DQI are provided in Table 6-1 due to its new emerging technology.
-A significant effort has been used to evaluate the ability of low-cost sensors, such as South Coast's AQ-SPEC program.
-DQIs for low cost sensors will be evaluated periodically to ensure appropriate use for the purpose and objectives identified.
+Unlike the FRM and FEM monitors, low-cost sensors are not subject to a uniform set of developmental and testing criteria.
+The sensor DQI are provided in Table 6-1.